Are you ready for the global workplace?

 Scholarships and bursaries

-We are offering five competitive bursaries to outstanding students and professionals with an interest in the English language in 2020:
+We are offering three competitive bursaries to outstanding students and professionals with an interest in the English language for entry in Autumn 2021:

 1) Worldwide Bursary (2 available)

-- worth 50% of the full tuition fee*
+- worth 50% of the of the current tuition fee

 - worth £3,000 each